Hello everyone!

 Allow-SSH-MyIP.

-Click on "Save".
+Click "Save".
 The rule takes effect in a few seconds.

 If your company or school uses a corporate network with NAT, you may need to allow an IP range instead of a single address.
-In this case, consult your network administrator for the correct CIDR block (e.g., 200.155.10.0/24).
+In that case, consult your network administrator to get the correct CIDR block (e.g., 200.155.10.0/24).

 Never leave SSH open to the world

 Avoid keeping the SSH rule with source Any (0.0.0.0/0).
-Servers with SSH exposed to the internet receive automated brute-force attempts within minutes of creation.
-Restricting to your IP virtually eliminates 100% of these attempts.
+Servers with SSH exposed to the internet receive automated brute-force intrusion attempts within minutes after creation.
+Restricting it to your IP eliminates practically 100% of these attempts.

 Accessing the VM via SSH